karlbuedding-enobis/codespaces-mageos-hyva/README.md

    - Configures and starts Supervisor services (Nginx, MariaDB, Redis, PHP-FPM)
    - Waits for MySQL and OpenSearch to become ready
    - Installs Node.js using `n` package manager
-   - Runs `composer install` to fetch Magento dependencies
+   - Creates project using `composer create-project`:
+     - **If `USE_MAGEOS=YES`**: Installs Mage-OS from https://repo.mage-os.org/
+     - **If `USE_MAGEOS=NO`**: Installs Magento from https://repo.magento.com/
-   - Installs fresh Magento instance or uses existing database
+   - Installs fresh instance or uses existing database
-   - Configures Magento with Redis for sessions, cache, and page cache
+   - Configures with Redis for sessions, cache, and page cache
    - Configures OpenSearch as the search engine
    - Installs Awesome Claude Agents from GitHub
    - Patches X-frame-options for quick view support
-   - Builds the Hyvä theme
+   - Builds the Hyvä theme (if license key provided)
    - Creates `.devcontainer/db-installed.flag` to skip reinstall on subsequent starts

 3. **Access your store**: